 I remember working on this not too long ago.
 It’s perplexing when you take a look around the digital industry and I see a lot of writers constantly nitpicking through their writings.
 Remember the better days of formal academic research?
 When everything we wrote in our thesis was always checked and double checked for plagiarism.
 Using an online plagiarism checker, it made every writer on every subject be very careful when handling any content.
 Anything they read off any source, especially off the internet was carefully marked and recorded and then cited.
 Certainly we saw that side surface in the lighter article writing.

 What did blogging change?

 Quite a lot actually.
 The advent of blogging is more like personalized writing so blogs never promoted actual research material but more personalized opinions which the online community could enjoy reading.
 And as the marketing folks understood this tool’s potential the writing became more technical, the jargon became mixed and we have today’s world.
 The thing is with specialized content and technical information available on blogs, research work has certainly become easier because chances are that you will find a lot more information.

-I mean really, go through the formal report of a college student and you will find more citations coming in from website urls than book and scholarly references.
+I mean really, go through the formal report of a college student and you will find more citations coming in from website urls than book writing services and scholarly references.
 And that should tell you a lot about the content matter of blogs and how they have evolved.

 Why is that important?